imba/imba.io/content/docs/basic-syntax.md

 ## Ranges

-- [ ] TODO: mention inclusive/exclusive. -> make a task to have a conversation about these, as we rarely use them

 Ranges use three dots within brackets `[0 ...
-10]`.
+10]`, counting up until the upper number.
+This makes it easy to use with `myArray.length` without having to write `myArray.length - 1`.

 ```imba
 const items = []